 Everything's Even Worse With Sharks: The Whale Shark, in Vashj'ir.
 It's a mini-raid boss whose attacks are powerful enough to instantly kill anyone it hits, so it can only be defeated by having whoever has aggro run away while everyone else damages it.

 Evil Chancellor: Lady Prestor, a noblewoman who is secretly the dragon Onyxia.
-And lately Varimathras, a dreadlord secretly working with every other dreadlord ever met.
+And later Varimathras, a dreadlord secretly working with every other dreadlord ever met.

-Magatha Grimtotem was this to Cairne, as we find out in Cataclysm she fixed the duel between Cairne and Garrosh so that Cairne died.
-She then took control of Thunder Bluff in a bloody coup.
+Magatha Grimtotem was this to Cairne, as we find out in Cataclysmshe fixed the duel between Cairne and Garrosh so that Cairne died.
+She then temporarily took control of Thunder Bluff in a bloody coup before Baine took it back.

 Evil Is Deathly Cold: The Scourge's headquarters is located in the frigid continent of Northrend and its upper ranks (up to and including the Lich King himself) make heavy use of ice-based magic.